DeenAhmed/EKRoyals/README.md

 ### Tournaments

 A showcase of the different tournaments available, indoor and outdoor.
+Along with a button that takes you to the sign up page.

 ![Tournaments](assets/images/feature-tour.png)